 Partnering for Sustainable Water Technologies

 The Danish-based brewery group, Carlsberg, has set ambitious climate goals to which eliminating water waste will be central.
-In March 2021, its first total water recycling plant goes live, leading a world-wide transformation.
+In May 2021, its first total water recycling plant opened, leading a world-wide transformation.
 At the Fredericia brewery in Denmark, the brewery will recycle 90% of all process water and halve previous water use on site while cutting energy consumption by 10%.

 Whether producing soft drink or beer, water stays as a main ingredient at breweries.
 Today, droughts and water shortages are leading to rationed use of water around the world and therefore, water-efficient technologies are a prerequisite for operating new markets for companies that traditionally have a large water consumption, such as breweries.